-Keep the applicator.
-Seal your mask immediately clear it an

-m.
-Seal your mask immediately, clear it, and check it as per steps 2-3 in 'Assume MOPP Level 3' above.
+- I. Keep the applicator. - m.
+Seal your mask immediately, clear it, and check it as per steps 2-3 in 'Assume MOPP Level 3' above. - n.

-n.
 Use the applicator and any remaining lotion in the packet.
-Without breaking the mask seal, scrub the applicator pad across the forehead, exposed scalp, the skin of the neck, ears, and throat.

-o.
-Secure the hood.

-p.
-Thoroughly scrub your hands with lotion again as in the steps (2d.) and (2e.) above.
+Without breaking the mask seal, scrub the applicator pad across the forehead, exposed scalp, the skin of the neck, ears, and throat. - o.
+Secure the hood. - p.
+Thoroughly scrub your hands with lotion again as in the steps (2d.) and (2e.) above. - q.

-q.
 Assume MOPP Level 4 by putting on protective gloves; fasten Velcro.
-Two-minute time standardends.
+Two-minute time standard ends.

 3. Decontaminate your equipment (M295 or M334).
-Five-minute time standard begins e.
+Five-minute time standard begins.

+- a.
+Open the M334 at either end where the Kit is notched. - b.
+Remove one M334 packet from the kit. - c.
+Open an M334 packet at a notch on the packet. - d.
+Remove the individual wipe from the packet and unfold completely. - e.
 Decontaminate all contaminated individual equipment by wiping the surface using sweeping motions away from the body.
 Take care not to spread contamination to any area that has been visually determined clean.
 Note: M334 individual wipe may leave behind a film on decontaminated surfaces.
 This film may alter how certain surfaces (i.e., optics, reflective surfaces) process light.
 Refer to the decontaminated equipment's TM for cleaning procedures, as some surfaces may require specific procedures to avoid damaging the surface.